freeCodeCamp/guide/src/pages/mathematics/converting-from-decimal-to-binary/index.md

 1) Divide the original decimal number by 2 and record the quotient and the remainder.
 2) Repeat the first step replacing the original decimal number with the last quotient you found until you get a quotient which is equal to 0.
 3) Take the last remainder you recorded to be your MSB (most significant bit) and the first remainder you recorded to be your LSB (least significant bit).
-Write down the remainders in the reverse of the order you generated them.
+Write down the remainders in the reverse of the order from how you generated them.

 ### Examples